SnootyMonkey/Falkland-CMS/doc/API/item.md

 <a name='list-items'/>
 ### List Items in a Collection

 Get all the items in a collection.
+Note: the trailing slash after the collection slug is important.

 #### Request

-   URL         /{collection slug}?num=50&start=200
+   URL         /{collection slug}/?num=50&start=200
    Method      GET
    Query       num - how many items to return, optional, defaults to 50 Query       start - 0-based index of the 1st item to return, optional, defaults to 0